What to Do If You Have Sensitive Teeth After Veneers

 Extremely spicy or sweet foods can also irritate your sensitive teeth; avoid eating them until your teeth feel better.

-You may also use pain medication, like ibuprofen, to reduce your discomfort.
+You may also use pain medication like ibuprofen to reduce your discomfort.